poojaribharath/PykChartz/README.md

 ## Running the code
 Navigate to localhost:8080 (or the default port specified by your HTTP Server) from your browser and open the html file.

+## Building the source
+PykCharts uses Grunt.js to automate the build process.
+The following would help you to set up Grunt if you've never used grunt before.

+1. Make sure the latest version of Node.js and npm are installed in your system.
+Follow this [link](https://github.com/joyent/node/wiki/Installation) to install node.js
+2. Update Node.js (if required).

+		$ sudo npm install -g n

+		$ sudo n stable

+3. Install grunt-cli:

+		$ sudo npm install -g grunt-cli

+4. Install all the package dependecies

+		$ sudo npm install -d

+5. Build the source using grunt

+		$ grunt build